 We welcome your feedback regarding our website.

 For comments or concerns please send an email to: firstname.lastname@example.org

-The San José-Evergreen Community College District, on behalf of San Jose City College, Evergreen Valley College, and the Workforce Institute, has begun conducting a comprehensive website assessment, including testing and remediation, to ensure that District websites comply with the accessibility requirements of section 508 of the Rehabilitation Act of 1973, and implementing regulations including W3C Web Content Accessibility Guidelines (WCAG) 2.0.
-The District began its assessment since August 2017, and completed most of this work by January 2018.
+The San José-Evergreen Community College District, on behalf of San Jose City College, Evergreen Valley College, and Community College Center for Economic Mobility, has begun conducting a comprehensive website assessment, including testing and remediation, to ensure that District websites comply with the accessibility requirements of section 508 of the Rehabilitation Act of 1973, and implementing regulations including W3C Web Content Accessibility Guidelines (WCAG) 2.0.
+The District began its assessment in August 2017, and completed much of this work by January 2018.